 The increasing miniaturization of computer technology will, in the foreseeable future, result in processors and tiny sensors being integrated into more and more everyday objects, leading to the disappearance of traditional PC input and output media such as keyboards, mice, and screens.
-Instead, we will communicate directly with our clothes, watches, pens, and furniture - and these objects will communicate with each other and with other people's objects (Mattern 2004).
+Instead, we will communicate directly with our clothes, watches, pens, and furniture - and these objects will communicate with each other and with other people's objects.

-More than 10 years ago, Mark Weiser foresaw this development and described it in his influential article "The Computer for the 21st Century" (Weiser 1991).
+More than 10 years ago, Mark Weiser foresaw this development and described it in his influential article "The Computer for the 21st Century" [1].
 Weiser coined the term "ubiquitous computing," referring to omnipresent computers that serve people in their everyday lives at home and at work, functioning invisibly and unobtrusively in the background and freeing people to a large extent from tedious routine tasks.
-In its 1999 vision statement, the European Union's Information Society Technologies Program Advisory Group (ISTAG) used the term "ambient intelligence" in a similar fashion to describe a vision where "people will be surrounded by intelligent and intuitive interfaces embedded in everyday objects around us and an environment recognizing and responding to the presence of individuals in an invisible way" (Ahola 2001).
-Nowadays, the notion of "pervasive computing" is often used in an equivalent way.
+In its 1999 vision statement, the European Union's Information Society Technologies Program Advisory Group (ISTAG) used the term "ambient intelligence" in a similar fashion to describe a vision where "people will be surrounded by intelligent and intuitive interfaces embedded in everyday objects around us and an environment recognizing and responding to the presence of individuals in an invisible way" [2].